<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2792338&amp;fmt=gif">

 Telling the Story of Your School

-Whenever I attend an open house or school fair, I always brace myself for an onslaught of facts and figures.
+Whenever I attend an open house or school fair, I always brace myself for an onslaught of facts and figures: blockbuster test scores, impressive college or secondary school enrollment data, or an outrageously high number of extracurricular activities.

-Unfortunately, while all this information is essential for families to understand what your school has to offer, the numbers do not always have the impact you want.
+Every school has cold hard numbers to show how great they are.
+While this information is essential for families to understand what your school has to offer, the numbers don’t always have the impact you want.

 Families need more than hard data about your school.
 They also must understand what that data means for them and for their child.

-Choosing a school for your child is not like picking a stock or drafting a fantasy football team.
-Families are searching for a school where they feel welcome, where they feel safe, and where they feel they are giving their child the best shot at future success.
+Choosing a school for your child is not like drafting a fantasy football team.
+Families are searching for a school where they feel welcome, safe, and as if they are giving their child the best shot at future success.

 The Power of Storytelling

-Instead, Apple makes an emotional argument, showing off the amazing photos their customers have taken with their iPhones or demonstrating how customers use their iPhones to stay connected to friends and family.
+Instead, Apple makes an emotional argument, showing off the amazing photos their customers have taken with their iPhones or demonstrating how customers use their iPhones to stay connected with Mom and Dad across the world.

 How Does That Apply to Schools, Though?